Homa/rhelements.github.io/docs/framework-integration/rhelements-angularjs-integration.md

-# Add web Component to AngularJs app
+# Add RHElement web component to AngularJs app

 1. To start, scaffold an AngularJs app by using AngularJs app generator called generator-gulp-angular.
-Visit this link for more information about the
+Visit this link to learn more about the
 generator:

     [https://github.com/Swiip/generator-gulp-angular](hhttps://github.com/Swiip/generator-gulp-angular)